square/sharkey/README.md

 The client will use a TLS client certificate to make a connection to the server and authenticate itself.
 This assumes that there is a long-lived certificate and key installed on each machine that uses the client.
-We then periodically read the host key for the locally-running OpenSSH (`host_key`), send it to the server, and retrieve a signed host certificate based on that key.
+We then periodically read the host key for the locally running OpenSSH (`host_key`), send it to the server, and retrieve a signed host certificate based on that key.
 The signed host certificate is then installed on the machine (`signed_cert`).